TokenChingy/_api/README.md

 You will need to pass the document values in JSON object defined in your request body.
 Don't worry about passing an id value as \_api will automatically generate an id for you.
 The response will be the document created including the unique id for it.

+Also to note, you can define a JSON schema for the document in the config file `src/config/db/schema.js`.
+For more information on how the format of the schema should be — go to [Nijikokun/Validator](https://github.com/Nijikokun/Validator) GitHub repository. **Currently, schema validation only works for creating documents**.
+If you do not provide a schema, the create endpoint will just create a document in the collection without validation.

 ```url
 hostname:port/your_collection/create
 ```